-Now, Rose is 30 years old, and with injuries continuing to mount, you have to wonder just how much longer he can handle the rigors of the NBA.
+Now, Rose is over 30, and with injuries continuing to mount, you have to wonder just how much longer he can handle the rigors of the NBA.

 Rose has maintained a shred of relevancy due to the fact that he can still score, but he has become more of a punchline rather than a valuable contributor at this stage.

 We’ll never know how good Rose actually could have been.
 He only had three fully healthy seasons to start his career, and even then, he erred on the side of inefficiency.

 Perhaps Rose’s lack of an outside shot would have done him in even without the injuries, especially in an ever-changing NBA landscape that values floor spacing and defensive versatility—two attributes that Rose certainly did not have—above all else.